unjoursurterre/Ecofrontiers-Map/README.md

-# ReFi Asset Map
+# Ecofrontiers Map

 ## General

-The ReFi Asset Map is a map interface enabling the discovery of tokenized natural capital assets throughout the globe.
+The Ecofrontiers Map is a map interface enabling the discovery of tokenized natural capital assets throughout the globe.

 The map will be developed following three phases:

 1. Displaying of all tokenized natural capital assets.
-2. Enabling the buying of tokenized natural capital assets directly on the map.
+2. Projects aiming to tokenize natural capital can list their projects on the map to request funding.
-3. Projects aiming to tokenize natural capital can list their projects on the map to request funding.
+3. Enabling the buying of tokenized natural capital assets directly on the map.

 ## Target Audience